Vladimír Boudník: Biography

-Boudník as an artist
+Work

 Boudník worked mostly in graphics, and developed a number of innovative printmaking techniques.
 He was also one of the first Czech artist to begin working with the general public, organizing "happenings" and interacting with psychiatric patients.

 His work had a large influence on many contemporary Czech artists, especially author Bohumil Hrabal, with whom he shared many years of friendship.
 Boudník appears in several texts by Hrabal, most notably the novella The Gentle Barbarian.

 Since 1995, the city of Prague has annually awarded the Vladimír Boudník Award (Cena Vladimíra Boudníka) to a living Czech printmaking artist.
 Notable recipients include Jan Kubíček.

 At least five volumes of collected works and correspondence of Vladimír Boudník have been published since the 1990s.